mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-looping.md

     print "We're on loop " + str(j)
 ```

- You can exit any `for` statement before the counter reaches its end value by using the `break` statement.
+ You can exit any *for* statement before the counter reaches its end value by using the `break` statement.
 Because you usually want to exit only in certain situations, such as when an error occurs, you could also use the `if` statement in the *True* statement block.
 If the condition is *False*, the loop runs as usual.

 ## While Loop

-Use the `While` loop to check a condition before each execution of the loop.
+Use the `while` loop to check a condition before each execution of the loop.

 ```while
 var1 = 2